ulfetbayramli/Ecommerce-Site/README.md

 # SUPERB E-commerce website
-You can sell and buy any product here.
+You can sell and buy any product here

 # To Do List
 - Sign up, Sign in and Logout your account